 The good news is that it shouldn’t affect the mortgage payment by too much.

-Yes, it’s a bit higher than the old P&I payment, by around $20, but you no longer have to pay the $200 in MIP.
-That’s a significant amount of monthly savings.
+Sure, it’s only about $25 less than the old P&I payment, but you no longer have to pay the $200 in MIP.
+Together, that’s a significant amount of monthly savings.

 In reality, you might actually do even better if you started out with a higher mortgage rate thanks to a low credit score and/or high LTV, and have since improved upon those things.

-In 2010, that rate was about 4,000 FHA-to-conventional refis per month, or just one percent of refinance transactions.
+In 2010, there were only about 4,000 FHA-to-conventional refis per month, or just one percent of total refinance transactions at that time.

 Read more: FHA vs. conventional loan